pivotal/docs-tap/scst-store/overview.md

 ## Auditing

-The API server outputs logs when an endpoint is accessed, and can be used for auditing purposes.
+The API server outputs logs when an endpoint is accessed and can be used for auditing purposes.
 For information about the logs generated, see [Configuring and Understanding Store Logs](logs.md).

 ## Known issues